lukstei/thumbnail-service-cdk/article.md

 // todo
 In this article we created a serverless thumbnail service using the AWS CDK.
 We were able to leverage our

+What I specifically like about this example is that it contains just the minimal amount of code to express how my service should look like, pretty elegant and without any unecessary indirections or overhead.
+I would also argue, that a normal developer can understand what the service is doing just by reading the code, without having deep knowledge understanding of AWS or CloudFormation.